ralfebert/rcputils/readme.md

 	* PropertyCellLabelProvider: CellLabelProvider that gets labels using a bean property.
 	* PropertyEditingSupport: EditingSupport that gets / sets the values using a bean property.

-* Creating random data
+* Mockups
 	* RandomData: RandomData generates random data.
-This is helpful for generating test data for prototypes and test cases.
+This is helpful for generating test data for UI mockup prototypes and test cases.

-* Helpers
-	* DateHelper: Helper methods for dealing with java.util.Date

 * Commands / Handler
 	* [ToggleHandler](http://www.ralfebert.de/blog/eclipsercp/togglehandler/) Handler base class for style="toggle" command contributions.